eslint-stylistic/eslint-stylistic/docs/guide/upgrade.md

 ## Migrating to v6

-This guide covers the confirmed breaking changes between `v5.10.0` and the current v6 branch.
+This guide covers the confirmed breaking changes between `v5.10.0` and the `v6`.

 ### Node.js Version